Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 What is being done to ensure the regulations in Public Land Use Zones are being followed?

-Alberta Environment and Parks (AEP) staff engage recreationists through major community and recreation events to build understanding and awareness of PLUZ regulations and to encourage responsible use and stewardship.
+Alberta Environment and Protected Areas (EPA) staff engage recreationists through major community and recreation events to build understanding and awareness of PLUZ regulations and to encourage responsible use and stewardship.

-Staff routinely patrol PLUZs to monitor compliance and provide information to recreational users on the "Respect the Land" programs and responsible recreation.
+Staff routinely patrol PLUZs to monitor compliance and provide information to users about responsible recreation.

 During peak periods, such as the May and September long weekends, additional resources are brought in through collaborative efforts with other departments and the RCMP.